 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Kyle Wagner: The rabbits are very comfortable in the restrainer, and often fall asleep.
-Interestingly, during the transition from being in the investigators lap to being placed in the restrainer, the rabbits sometimes try to escape.
-First, it is important to make sure the subcutaneous ECG leads are securely placed and you have a firm and stable grip on the rabbits, particularly their strong rear legs.
+Kyle Wagner: Many people have little experience working with rabbits.
+Because of the hindleg strength, it is especially important to keep the rabbits calm when moving them or attaching the monitors.

 OPTIONAL: Why is visual demonstration of this method critical?

-Cameron Bosinski: The figures and videos illustrate how we constructed a robust experimental setup that brings together numerous recording modalities to assess the concordance between multi-system changes with high throughput.
-Throughout, we outline the protocol for acquiring stable high quality simultaneous video, EEG, ECG, oximetry, and capnography recordings.
+Cameron Bosinski: The figures and videos illustrate how we constructed a robust multi-system experimental setup and a temporal correlation between EEG abnormalities and motor manifestations of a seizure.

 Introduction of Demonstrator on Camera